NewEconoLab/NNS-EN/nns_protocol.rst

 Fixed assets do not have a fractional part, the decimal part is counted in the change.
 When “ considered as fixed assets” is mentioned below, it means the integer part is considered as fixed assets, and decimal part as change.

-Change will be firstly used in transfer of tokens and fixed assets will be used only when the change is not enough.
+Change will be firstly used in the transfer of tokens and fixed assets will be used only when the change is not enough.

 Transferrer: fixed assets can only be reduced.

-Transferee: fixed assets remain unchanged, transferred value is counted in the change.
+Transferee: fixed assets remain unchanged, the transferred value is counted in the change.

 Fixed assets can only be increased in two ways: